 1. Wall-E: A Portrait of Earth’s Grim Future

 Perhaps many people have already known or even watch this Pixar Animated movie.
 Even though it was released more than 10 years ago, the messages that are conveyed by the movie Wall-E are still relevant as ever, and one of them is regarding the waste issue.

 Wall-E takes place in the future, in the 29th century to be exact, where earth is no longer habitable due to consumerism, bad waste management, and environmental degradation.
-The blue planet has transformed into a wasteland, whereas mankind have moved to outer space.
-Wall-E itself stands for Waste Allocation Load-Lifter (Earth Class), a waste collecting robot that is placed one earth to clean it.
+The blue planet has transformed into a wasteland, whereas mankind has moved to outer space.
+Wall-E itself stands for Waste Allocation Load-Lifter (Earth Class), a waste-collecting robot that is placed on earth to clean it.
 In fact, Wall-E becomes the only functioning robot after hundreds of years have gone by.